mashmahmood/codinggame_stealtheflag/README.md

 A player can implement **one** of those above mentioned strategies or all of them or a **good combination** of them.

 #### Randomness
 The map for 1 v 1 battles were random.
 So, it is very difficult to obtain one single good solution that would dominate every other bots.
 For example, my solution very often was defeated by much lower ranked solutions in some maps.
 Especially, there are maps when the path between the flag bases contains a very straight path (without much turn and twists).
 In those maps, the minions get very exposed.
 So, if not handled properly, results would not be good.
 And my solution many times have failed in those conditions.
 That indicates, my solution has some major flaws.
 What I tried to do was play with probability.
-So, I tried to maintain that my solution would probably have a chance of winning against all sorts of bots.
+So, I tried to maintain that my solution would probably have a good chance of winning against all sorts of bots in most maps.

 ### Summary of my strategies
 1. I send one bot (closest to opponent's flag base) to capture the opponent flag (I call it **runner**)